US Banking for Canadian LLC Owners (2026)

 Quick take

-This guide maps the full landscape: traditional banks, fintech platforms, currency conversion mechanics, and the reporting obligations that connect Canadian and US financial systems.
+This guide covers the full picture: traditional banks, fintech platforms, currency conversion mechanics, and the FINTRAC/FinCEN reporting obligations that connect Canadian and US financial systems.

 Traditional Banks: The Canadian Advantage